upcoming dates

 Guest of Honour: Peter-John Wormald

-The session will consist of a full-day of lectures followed by two days of hands-on dissections.
-Twenty cadaveric heads with CT imaging as well as endoscopic surgical workstations will be provided, and the enrollment would be open to a total of 40 Otolaryngologists, including practicing surgeons, advanced trainees and fellows from the Canada, the US and Europe.
+The course will consist of a half-day of high-yield lectures followed by two and a half days of hands-on dissections.
+As in 2019, which was the first international sinus course to do so, this course will employ the latest cutting edge high-fidelity 3D-printed sinus models provided by Fusetec (https://fusetec.com.au).
+Ultra-realistic in anatomic detail and tissue feel, these models offer significant advantages over cadaveric specimens including standardized and graded frontal sinus complexity, and CT imaging for surgical planning.
+Twenty surgical stations endoscopic surgical workstations will be available with 3 models station, and the enrollment would be open to a total of 40 Otolaryngologists, including practicing surgeons, advanced trainees and fellows from around the globe.

 LEARNING OBJECTIVES